josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 And that's all assuming the word "system" (or "OS" or "device" or whatever) is present to begin with; many three-state toggles simply show a little computer-like icon, which could quite easily compound the confusion.

+Bramus at one point asserts a tri-state toggle makes users think less (with a nod to [the Steve Krug book](https://sensible.com/dont-make-me-think/)), which, as I hope I've made clear by now, is very likely _not_ the case for a significant number of users.
+So that appeal to authority is misplaced, in my opinion.

-You and I know what that computer icon means, but would everyone you know immediately understand it?
+You and I know what that computer icon means, but would everyone you know immediately understand it, without thinking?
 I suspect not.

 ### "System" is only useful in highly specific situations